-- 1 .Market sale animals released 6 a.m.
-Sunday.
-Animals will not be released before this time unless express permission has been granted from the Society. - 2.
-Livestock not at the Jr. Livestock Sale must stay at the fairgrounds until hour of release for all livestock. - 3.
+- Market sale animals released starting at 9 p.m. on Saturday.
+Animals will not be released before this time unless express permission has been granted by the Society.
+Livestock going home with exhibitors (beef, sheep, swine, dairy, goats, llamas) are released at 9 p.m. on Saturday of fair.
+Livestock not specifically stated must stay at the fairgrounds until hour of release as stated by project area. - 2.
 All exhibitors exhibiting livestock must clean and help set up and tear down pens.
-See set up chart on page 4. - 4.
-All exhibits of livestock and the area occupied by them must be kept in good order by the exhibitor as directed by the superintendent in charge.
+See chart in this book. - 3.
+All exhibits of livestock and the area occupied by them must be kept in good order by the exhibitor as directed by the superintendent in charge. - 4.
+Each exhibitor and/or exhibitor's group is responsible for their own cleaning equipment such as rakes, forks, shovels, broom, feed dishes, water buckets, hoses & wheelbarrow.
+It is highly recommended that exhibitors place their names on each piece of equipment brought to the fair in a legible, water-resistant manner.

-- 5. Each exhibitor and/or exhibitor's group is responsible for their own cleaning equipment such as rakes, forks, shovels, feed dishes, water buckets, hoses & wheelbarrow. - 6.
-Each exhibitor must provide his own hay, straw, wood chips, sawdust & feed for their project animals at the fair. - 7.
-Exhibitors are responsible for the immediate removal of any deceased animals from Goodells County Park. - 8.
+- 5. Each exhibitor must provide his/her own hay, straw, wood chips, sawdust & feed for their project animals at the fair.
+Wood chips may be purchased at the fair. - Exhibitors are responsible for the immediate removal of any deceased animals from Goodells County Park. - 7.
 Animals exhibiting any of the following conditions, symptoms, or behaviors shall not be permitted to enter the show: - a.
-Animals showing no evidence of being dehorned. - b.
-Male animals over four months of age except those permitted in the respective division classes. - c.
+Animals showing no evidence of being dehorned; - b.
+Male animals over four months of age except those permitted in the respective division classes; - c.
 Stags (market steers, lambs, hogs). - d.
 External parasites: lice, ticks, mange or other obvious disease or unthrifty animals. - e.
 Failure to lead or be handled by the exhibitor in or out of the show ring.
-(All species at halter, collar, or lead strap.
-Judge's discretion.) - 9.
-Each exhibitor is required to read and agree to the "Livestock Care Agreement" found in this book and on the website, and indicate so at time of entry. - 10.
-Ten placing ribbons will be offered in each class.
-Champion and Reserve Champion ribbons will be awarded when classes warrant it. - 11.
-Exhibitor and/or their parent/guardian is responsible for all veterinarian bills associated with their animals on exhibit and will be required to make payment to the veterinarian at the time services are rendered.
-This responsibility spans the entire time the animal is on exhibition at the fair. - 12.
-Livestock should be fed and watered prior to 10 a.m. each day of the fair and again by 7:00 pm. - 13.
-Pen(s) should be cleaned as necessary throughout the day and feed and water livestock by 7 p.m. each day.
-Definition of clean pen: - a) Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
-Abundant bedding to absorb spilled water and urine. - Sheep/Goats/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
-Abundant bedding to absorb spilled water and urine. - 14.
-Barns are closed between 11:00 p.m. and 6:00 a.m. - 15.
-Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair.
+(All species at halter, collar or lead strap.
+Judge's discretion). - 8.
+Each exhibitor is required to read and agree to the "Livestock Care Agreement" found in this book and on the website, and indicate so at the time of entry. - Ten placing ribbons will be offered in each class.
+Champion and Reserve Champion banners/ribbons will be awarded when classes warrant it. - 10.
+The Fair has a veterinarian designated for the fair to perform check in of livestock and monitor their health throughout the fair week, as well as act as a liaison with the Michigan Department of Agriculture and Rural Development.
+There is NOT a veterinarian "on call" or available to exhibitors to treat their livestock during the week of fair.
+Exhibitors are required to consult with their own veterinarian and assume responsibility for all costs associated with their animal's medical care. - 11.
+Livestock should be fed and watered prior to 10 a.m. each day of the fair and again by 7 p.m. each day. - 12.
+Pen(s) should be cleaned as necessary throughout the day and check feed and/or water livestock throughout each day.

+Definition of clean pen:

+- a.
+Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
+Abundant bedding to absorb spilled water and urine. - Sheep/Goats/Horses/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
+Abundant bedding to absorb spilled water and urine. - 13.
+Barns are closed between 11 p.m. and 6 a.m. - 14.
+Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair. - 15.
+Livestock shall remain in the barns that are designated for their project areas, or the immediate surrounding area.